TrenchBoot/linux/Documentation/security/launch-integrity/principles.rst

 A cryptographic measurement does not adjudicate the assessment, but instead generates evidence of the assessment to be adjudicated independently.
-The benefits to this approach is that the assessment may be simple such that it may be implemented in an immutable mechanism, e.g. in hardware.
+The benefit to this approach is that the assessment may be simplified such that it can be implemented in an immutable mechanism, e.g. in hardware.
 Additionally, it is possible for the adjudication to be conducted where it cannot be tampered with by the TCB.
 The drawback is that a compromised environment will be allowed to execute until an adjudication can be completed.